amulyavidhikara/ud036_StarterCode/README.md

 ## Known Issues
 - While viewing the output file, the second row always shows only one movie.
 Fix planned for v2
-- Some of the trailers might be restricted for viewing by countries
+- Some of the trailers might be restricted for viewing by the uploader.